Overview of The Langtang Valley Helicopter Tour

 Back in Kathmandu after your mountain adventure, you can swap hiking boots for slippers.
 The city offers a wide range of accommodations, from old-world charm at Dwarika’s to big-name luxury at Hyatt Regency, or a modern stay with rooftop pools and spa services.
 Enjoy a five-course dinner, relax with a massage, or sip cocktails while the city lights twinkle below—a perfect way to end a day that transitions from rugged Himalayan adventure to pampered city comfort.

-Permits & Regulations Guide – Langtang Valley Helicopter Tour
+Permits Required for Langtang Valley Helicopter Tour

 Alternative Tours & Packages